Certified Translation

 But the Universal College Application is catching up.

-The number of schools using it continues to increase, and it now is accepted by more than 70 colleges and universities throughout the country (including Harvard, the Illinois Institute of Technology and the University of Pennsylvania).
+The number of schools using it continues to increase, and it now is accepted by more than 40 colleges and universities throughout the country (including the University of Chicago, Princeton University and Brandeis University).

 Some schools accept both the Universal College Application and the Common Application in addition to the college or university’s own application.